 What Is The Sweet Potatoes Mash Nutrition Breakdown?

-The sweet potatoes mash calories for one 5-oz serving are 155 kcal—more nutrition information about fiber and protein are listed below in the recipe card.
+The sweet potatoes mash calories for one 5-oz serving are 155 kcal—more nutrition information about fiber and protein is listed below in the recipe card.

 What To Do With Leftover Mashed Sweet Potatoes?